krystalan/K-SportsSum/README.md

 Data will be released after approval process.

-Code will be published once the author of this repo have time.
+Code will be published once the author of this repo has time.